OpenNative/open-native/docs/installation.md

 ## Android Setup

-Android requires two extra steps before you start using Open Native in your NativeScript app.
+Android requires two more steps before you start using installing native modules in your NativeScript app.

-#### Installing open-native.gradle plugin
+### Installing open-native.gradle plugin

 Create `App_Resources/Android/before-plugins.gradle and install `open-native.gradle` plugin by pasting the following contents.